LunaTechsDev/Luna-menu-disable/README.md

-# Luna Multisplash
+# Luna Menu Disable
 ### Author LunaTechs - Kino
-> An RPGMakerMV/MZ plugin that allows you to show multiple splash screens one after another.
+> An RPGMakerMV/MZ plugin that disables the menu in game along with the touch menu.